emmt/ArrayTools.jl/README.md

 provides `AnnotatedArray{T,N,P}` objects which store values like arrays but also have properties stored in a dictionary or a named tuple (of type `P`).
-Here the parameters are the element type `T` of the values in the array part, the number `N` of dimensions of the array part, the type `P` of the object storing the properties.
+Here the parameters are the element type `T` of the values in the array part, the number `N` of dimensions of the array part and the type `P` of the object storing the properties.

 Building annotated arrays is easy: